 The use of VDC requires contractors to rethink certain procedures and adapt to a new level of collaboration.
 While VDC adoption can help contractors secure more high-level work, it also impacts the length of time spent on a single project.
 Early involvement demanded by VDC means longer gestation periods for projects.

 Longer project durations may also impact management processes and systems.
-For example, contractors may find that they need a different data management plan for this longer time to support their communication channels.
+For example, contractors may find that they need a different data management plan for this long time to support their communication channels.
 Contractors will need to be mindful of changes to the distribution of resources and adjust their procedures accordingly.

 Your team will need to develop new skills.